audioxide/data/data/posts/20160101-articles-welcome.md

   - kendrick lamar
   - nine inch nails
   - muse
-featuredimage: 2015/12/Logo-1.jpg
+featuredimage: article-images/welcome.jpg
+title: Welcome
-title: A letter from André
+summary: A letter from André
 author: andre
 blurb: All this started as three friends talking about music, and it remains just that - a shared exploration, which we now want to share with you.